Wednesday 30 June 2021 09:30 – 17:00

 Whilst we do not allow animals on site, guide and assistance dogs are permitted

 There are plenty of toilet facilities on site.
-There is also an accessible toilet and drinking water in each indoor toilet block.
+There is also an accessible toilet.

 There is limited free Wi-Fi in Hall 1.

 The use of photographic equipment is allowed for private and domestic purposes only.
 All other recording and any transmission are prohibited.
 As a condition of entry to the show you assign to the Organiser (by way of a present assignment of future copyright) the copyright in any photographs or recording you make at the show.